IB Middle Years Programme

 Grading/Assessment Criteria

-Milwaukee Public Schools has an online gradebook system (Infinite Campus), so that parents and students are able to access their grades.
-Continuous monitoring of student progress is available through the IC Parent Portal on the district website link.
+Milwaukee Public Schools has an online gradebook system (Campus), so that parents and students are able to access their grades.
+Continuous monitoring of student progress is available through the Campus Parent Portal.
 Printed interim reports with comments and snapshot grades are sent to parents/guardians every four to six weeks.
 Printed semester report cards are sent home in January and May.
 Approaches to Learning (ATL’s) are highlighted in discussing the student’s academic progress and students are regularly asked to reflect on their own perception of their strengths and weaknesses while preparing for written reports.

 Milwaukee Public Schools use the use standards-based grading scale, which consists of minimal (MI), basic (BA), proficient (PR), and advanced (AD) which are converted into a value of 1-4 and then translated into the traditional A, B, C, D, and U grades for report cards and transcripts.
 See the chart below.